JanKoppe/arch-aurbuild-docker/README.md

 ## Usage

 By default, pacaur will be run with `-Sm --noconfirm --noedit --silent` via ENTRYPOINT.
 You can just pass the name of the package as an argument to `docker run`.
-Resulting package, and any dependencies from the AUR will be placed in `/home/arch/out`.
+The resulting package and any dependencies from the AUR will be placed in `/home/arch/out`.

 ```sh
 docker run -it --rm -v $(pwd):/home/arch/out jankoppe/arch-aurbuild $PKGNAME